ghomem/menudo/README.md

 Generates a week of meal suggestions based on daily options and variables inside each option.

-Executing:
+Executing

 ```
-python3 wmp.py 1
+python3 wmp.py X
 ```
-results in a plan based on the predefined variables:
+where X is the index of the week, results in a plan based on the predefined variables:

 ```
 +-----------+---------------------------------------------+